-- Enabling encryption on new Windows VMs from Azure Marketplace images or custom VHD image.
+- Enabling encryption on new Windows VMs from Azure Marketplace images or custom VHD images.

 - Enabling encryption on existing Windows VMs in Azure.

-- Enabling encryption on Windows VMs that are configured using Storage Spaces.
+- Enabling encryption on Windows VMs that are configured by using Storage Spaces.

 - Disabling encryption on OS and data drives for Windows VMs.

-Disk encryption is not currently supported in the following scenarios:
+Disk encryption isn't currently supported in the following scenarios:

 - Basic tier VMs.

-- VMs created using the Classic deployment model.
+- VMs created by using the Classic deployment model.

 - Updating the cryptographic keys on an already encrypted VM.

-Before you start, make sure that the latest version of the Azure PowerShell module has been installed.
+Before you start, make sure the latest version of the Azure PowerShell module has been installed.
 For more information, see How to install and configure Azure PowerShell.
-Throughout the command examples, replace all example parameters with your own names, location, and key values.
-The following examples use a convention of myResourceGroup, myKeyVault, myVM, etc.
+In the following command examples, replace all example parameters with your own names, location, and key values, such as myResourceGroup, myKeyVault, myVM, and so forth.

 The first step is to create an Azure Key Vault to store your cryptographic keys.
-Azure Key Vault can store keys, secrets, or passwords that allow you to securely implement them in your applications and services.
-For virtual disk encryption, you create a Key Vault to store a cryptographic key that is used to encrypt or decrypt your virtual disks.
+Azure Key Vaults can store keys, secrets, or passwords that allow you to securely implement them in your applications and services.
+For virtual disk encryption, you'll create a Key Vault to store a cryptographic key that is used to encrypt or decrypt your virtual disks.

 Enable the Azure Key Vault provider within your Azure subscription with Register-AzureRmResourceProvider, then create a resource group with New-AzureRmResourceGroup.
 The following example creates a resource group name myResourceGroup in the East US location: